‘Game Of Thrones’ Opening Animation Sequence Is All New, But What Does It Mean?

 — Polygon (@Polygon) April 15, 2019

 The first, says Elastic creative director Angus Wall, is a practical one.
 Put simply, there are fewer locations to show in the Season 8 episodes.
-That’s because the individual story lines in the show are stories of journeys, and those journeys are coming to their ends.
+That’s because the individual storylines in the show are stories of journeys, and those journeys are coming to their ends.
 Characters driven from their homes (most notably the Stark children plus Jon Snow and Theon Greyjoy) are returning and reuniting with each other.
 Other characters driven hither and yon by events in the series are finally arriving wherever they need to be.

 With fewer locations to highlight in each episode, animators needed something to fill the time.